miguelCalado/prompt-to-prompt-tensorflow/README.md

 # :dart: Prompt-to-Prompt Examples

-To start using the *Prompt-to-Prompt* framework, you first need to setup a Tensorflow [strategy](https://www.tensorflow.org/api_docs/python/tf/distribute/Strategy) for running computations across multiple devices (in case you have many).
+To start using the *Prompt-to-Prompt* framework, you first need to set up a Tensorflow [strategy](https://www.tensorflow.org/api_docs/python/tf/distribute/Strategy) for running computations across multiple devices (in case you have many).

 For example, you can check the available hardware with: